-During initial conversations with Dr. Lee – L.A.
-Maritime Museum director, he showed us the room that K6AA now occupies.
+During initial conversations with Dr. Lee, L.A.
+Maritime Museum Director, showed us the room that K6AA now occupies.
 At that time it was used as a storage area and the other half of the room was, as it is today, used as part of the archives section of the museum.

 An interesting fact is that the room was where the Harbor Department had their radio room when they occupied the building.
 The coax coming through the ceiling, and left in place when the Harbor Department moved out years earlier, was used for our first contacts from the radio room.